Sarong

-A sarong or a sarung (/ms/, /səˈrɒŋ/) is a large tube or length of fabric, often wrapped around the waist, worn in Southeast Asia, South Asia, Western Asia, Northern Africa, East Africa, West Africa, and on many Pacific islands.
-The fabric often employs woven plaid or checkered patterns or may be brightly colored by means of batik or ikat dyeing.
+A sarong or a sarung (/ms/, /səˈrɒŋ/) is a large tube or length of fabric, often wrapped around the waist, worn in Southeast Asia, South Asia, West Asia, North Africa, East Africa, West Africa, and on many Pacific islands.
+The fabric may be brightly colored by means of batik or ikat dyeing.
 Many modern sarongs have printed designs, often depicting animals or plants.
 Different types of sarongs are worn in different places in the world, notably the lungi in the Indian subcontinent and the izaar in the Arabian Peninsula.

 The unisex sarong is typically longer than the men's lungi.

 Etymology

 The term sarong is a loanword from Malay sarong (ساروڠ, old spelling: سارڠ), meaning 'to cover' or 'to sheath'.
 It was first used in 1834 referring to the skirt-like garment of the Malays.
 Sarong is the older Malay spelling, still used colloquially and persists in English, while sarung (/ms/) is the standardised form of the word.

 Variants of the term are found across Asia, such as Tamil saram (சாரம்), Arabic ṣārūn (صارون); and Sinhala sarama (සරම).

-In West Africa, the word srong or sorong is found in the Akan language, and this word means "the highest point", in reference to the garment being fastened at the very top in order to secure it.
+In West Africa, the word srong or sorong is found in the Akan language, and this word means 'the highest point', in reference to the garment being fastened at the very top in order to secure it.